- Education and Science»

 Different Methods in Catching Crabs?!

 Personally I use the Chicken on a String approach and the Crab Pots to go Crabbing.
-This is my favorite Summer Activity, Crabbing allows me to let go and simply enjoy the Sea Breeze!
-The Last time I went, I caught over 30 Dozen Crabs (5 Bushels), I let my Family eat their fill and sold the rest!
+This is my Favorite Summer Activity, Crabbing allows me to let go and simply enjoy the Sea Breeze!
+My Best Catch was in 2013, I caught over 30 Dozen Crabs (5 Bushels), I let my Family eat their fill and sold the rest!
 That was the most Crabs that I have Ever caught, the year before I caught over 15 Dozen Blue Crabs!
-That's when I earned the Name "The Crab Master!" because the crabs seem to jump into my Crab Pots!!!
+This is when I earned the Name "The Crab Master" because the crabs seem to jump into my Crab Pots!!!